The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

 Regressions are at the exam field ($m$) by institution ($j$) by year ($t$) level, with observations weighted by the number of exam takers.
-We include institution fixed effects, $\gamma_{mj}$, and year fixed effects, $\gamma_{mt}$, and we interact both with field dummies so that identification comes only from within-field comparisons.
-The coefficient of interest, $\pi$, is on an indicator for UERJ interacted with an indicator for the 2007--2015 cohorts, $\text{UERJ}_j\times\text{Post}_t$.
-We cluster standard errors at the institution level.} We do not have the Enade data linked to our UERJ records at the individual level, so we cannot estimate this regression in our top enrollee sample.
-As an alternative, column (C) restricts the sample to white students who attended private high schools, who were not eligible for affirmative action.
+We include field $\times$ institution dummies, $\gamma_{mj}$, and field $\times$ year dummies, $\gamma_{mt}$.
+Thus identification comes only from within-field comparisons.
+The coefficient of interest, $\pi$, is on an indicator for UERJ interacted with an indicator for the 2007--2015 cohorts, $\text{UERJ}_j\times\text{Post}_t$.} The Enade data is not linked to our UERJ records at the individual level, so we cannot estimate this regression in our top enrollee sample.
+As an alternative, column (C) restricts the sample to white students from private high schools, who were not eligible for affirmative action.
 Column (D) presents results for non-white and/or public high school exam takers.

 Panel A of Table \ref{tab:dd_enade} shows that affirmative action increased the diversity of UERJ's Enade exam takers, but we do not find compositional changes within the sample of white private school students.
-The first row shows that the mean number of UERJ exam takers per program/cohort (36 students) did not change significantly with affirmative action (column B), but there were 7.9 fewer white private student students on average (column C), and 9.1 more non-white and/or public school students (column D).
-We find significant increases in the racial and socioeconomic diversity of the average UERJ exam taker (column B).
+The mean number of UERJ exam takers per program/cohort (36 students) did not change significantly with affirmative action (first row of Panel A, column B), but there were 7.9 fewer white private student students on average (column C), and 9.1 more non-white and/or public school students (column D).
+Affirmative action significantly increased the racial and socioeconomic diversity of the average UERJ Enade participant (column B).
 However, we do not find significant changes in gender, age, mother's education, or household income within the sample of white private school students (column C).
-When we combine all demographic characteristics into a single index using scores on the general component of the Enade, we find that the relative change in the composition of UERJ's white private school students is close to zero (last row of Panel A).
+The relative change in the composition of UERJ's white private school students is close to zero using an index of predicted Enade scores based on demographic characteristics (last row of Panel A).